garrettmj5/College-Basketball/README.md

 # College-Basketball
-I collected data from CBS Sports to analyze teams' covering and winning percentages for home and away games, providing insights into their performance in the March Madness tournament.
+I collected data from CBS Sports to analyze teams' covering and winning percentages in home and away games, providing insights into their performance in the March Madness tournament.
+Using this data, I was able to create visuals in tableau that could show which teams performed better away or at home.
+This was an attempt to see if there are any insights on what kinds of teams perform better in the toournament